KaraniAbdellah/Born2beRoot/README.md

 VBoxManage showhdinfo /path/to/file.vdi
 ```

-<p>If you do not know the path to the file.vdi, run this command:</p>
+<strong>If you do not know the path to the file.vdi, run this command:</strong>

 ```bash
 find ~/VirtualBox\ VMs/ -name "*vdi"